68th Army (Soviet Union)

-The 68th Army was a field army of the Soviet Union's Red Army.
+The 68th Army (Russian: 68-я армия) was a field army of the Soviet Union's Red Army.
 It was formed in February 1943 from the headquarters of the 57th Army and fought in the Battle of Demyansk (1943) and the Staraya-Russa Offensive (1943), part of Operation Polyarnaya Zvezda.
 After spending several months in reserve, the army fought in the Battle of Smolensk (1943) between August and October.
 The army was disbanded in November and its troops became part of the 5th Army.

 History

 Operation Polyarnaya Zvezda

 The 68th Army was formed on 1 February 1943 based on a Stavka directive dated 30 January, from the headquarters of the 57th Army.
 It consisted of the 37th Rifle Division, the 1st Guards, 5th Guards, 7th Guards, 8th Guards, and 10th Guards Airborne Divisions, the 32nd, 33rd, and 137th Rifle Brigades, the 26th Ski Brigade and other units.
 After the formation of the army under command of Fyodor Tolbukhin it became part of Group Khozin.
 In mid-February, it concentrated south of Zaluchye to attack northwest towards Luga in event of a Soviet breakthrough by the 1st Shock Army during the Battle of Demyansk, part of Operation Polyarnaya Zvezda, an attempt to lift the Siege of Leningrad.
 Group Khozin was not committed to the battle as the attack was repulsed.
 The German troops in the Demyansk Salient then withdrew back to the Lovat River.As a result of the changed situation, the 68th Army became part of the Northwestern Front on 13 March.
 Yevgeny Zhuravlev replaced Tolbukhin around this time.
 The army conducted the Staraya Russa Offensive in the area between the Lovat and Redya Rivers.
 Until May the army defended the line of the Redya.